 The NFEC’s technology assets leverage best practices in eLearning and vivid design to create a unique learning experience where participants start to take action toward building a sound financial foundation.
 Participants complete real-world activities and all aspects are measured.
 Flexible design accommodates a variety of schedules and learning outcomes, and provides blended learning options.

-One-on-one Consultations & Accountability Programs
+Consultations & Accountability Programs